alnori6/complaint_Web/README.md

-##Training and Development
+## Training and Development

-This project was developed during a self-training period while working with SGS Company.
-During this time, I attended multiple courses in aviation and safety.
+This project was developed as part of my summer training at Saudi Ground Services (SGS).
+During this period, I attended multiple courses in aviation and safety.

 My main role was as a Product Developer in the Commercial Department.
 I worked on improving the Hayakum UI/UX website project while contributing to the Customer Care section to enhance user experience and efficiency.

+# Getting Help

+If you encounter any issues, please refer to the Issues section in this repository or reach out via email at Eng.noori6@hotmail.com

+# Contribution and Maintenance

+This project is maintained and updated by Noora Amer.
+Contributions are welcome, but all submissions will be reviewed to ensure quality and alignment with the project’s goals.

+# License and Restrictions

+This repository and its contents are restricted for educational and personal use only.
+Any use, reproduction, or distribution of the project files, designs, or any information within this repository without explicit permission is a violation of intellectual property rights and strictly prohibited.
+Violators may face legal action.